Caesura (Virtual) Poetry Festival

 The workshops were stimulating and safe…How can I say it?
 Cozy and challenging at the same time!
 Caesura is a pause I didn’t want to end.

 Chad Frame, Director of MCPL, will host and emcee Caesura 2020.
 Chad’s work appears in Rattle, Pedestal, Mom Egg Review, Philadelphia Stories, Barrelhouse, Rust+Moth, and other journals and anthologies, as well as on iTunes from the Library of Congress.
-He is the Director of the Montgomery County Poet Laureate Program and Poet Laureate Emeritus of Montgomery County, the Poetry Editor of Ovunque Siamo: New Italian-American Writing, a founding member of the No River Twice poetry improv performance troupe, and founder of the Caesura Poetry Festival and Retreat.
+He is the Director of the Montgomery County Poet Laureate Program and Poet Laureate Emeritus of Montgomery County, the Poetry Editor of Ovunque Siamo: New Italian-American Writing, a founding member of the No River Twice poetry improv performance troupe, and co-founder of the Caesura Poetry Festival and Retreat.

 Amy Small-McKinney’s second book of poems, Walking Toward Cranes, won the Kithara Book Prize 2016 (Glass Lyre Press).
 Her newest manuscript, “Unpracticed Bodies Come Apart” was a 2019 finalist with both Trio House Press and Barrow Street Press.
 Her poem “Birthplace” received Special Merits recognition by The Comstock Review for their 2019 Muriel Craft Bailey Poetry Contest.
 Small-McKinney’s poems have appeared in many journals, for example, American Poetry Review and Tiferet, and have also been translated into Romanian and Korean.